atillasaadat/restTestBench/README.md

 To run the project, add the included .jar as a required library for the java project

+Completes the totalBalance and Additional Features 1 & 3

 Output from the bench.java
 ```
 18377.16